DongjieHe/DebloaterX/artifact/README.md

 ```
 # python3 run.py fop 2o -cd -cda=CONCH -print
 ```
+`-cda=CONCH` can be omitted since CONCH is currently the default context-debloating approach in `Qilin`.
 + Test DebloaterX-guided 2obj, i.e., `X-2obj` in the paper (should be finished in 1 min)
 ```
 # python3 run.py fop 2o -cd -cda=DEBLOATERX -print